leonardo-blas/usc-tg-24-us-election/README.md

 Release v1: ~490M messages, ~29,900 chats, ~850GB.

 The dataset will be updated until the end of the year.
-We expect to reach ~1B messages by then.
+We expect to collect ~1B messages by then.

 Note: Our torrent seeders are currently overwhelmed.
 We are looking into providing better availability.
 Apologies for the slow download rates.